 Three of the ships that were wrecked on these rocks can be seen at low tide.

 The cargo ship SS Ohioan got too close to shore when it started to enter the channel on a foggy night in 1936.
 It hit the rocks at Point Lobos, setting off sparks that lit up the night, according to observers.
 Pieces of it can be seen at low tide from the observation area next to the Sutro Baths.

-In 1922, the SS Lyman Stewart was leaving the bay when she ran into another cargo ship in a thick fog off Lands End.
+In 1922, the oil tanker SS Lyman Stewart was leaving the bay when she ran into another cargo ship entering the bay, in a thick fog off Lands End.
 The captain got the crew off, then steered the ship to the shore, where she landed on the rocks.

-Both these ships sank in about the same place; remains of these two wrecks are scattered below the bluffs between the Fort Miley lookout and Mile Rock Beach, and are visible at low tide.
+Both these ships sank in about the same place; the remains (engine blocks) of these two wrecks are scattered below the bluffs between the Fort Miley lookout and Mile Rock Beach, and are visible at low tide.
 They are so encrusted they look more like rocks now, but with unnatural shapes.